-- Do not leave your safe location until you are sure of the identity or source of the person giving the all clear message. - Note: For tornado warnings, unless there is an ongoing hazard, you can leave the shelter once the warning expires.
+- Do not leave your safe location until you are sure of the identity or source of the person giving the ALL CLEAR message. - Note: For tornado warnings, unless there is an ongoing hazard, you can leave the shelter once the ALL CLEAR has been given.